ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-3-30-First-time-binary-patching,Radare2-and-Ghidra.markdown

 }
 ```
 Creates a unsigned integer "loacal_c".
 Prints out "Be Quick Or Be Dead 1". local_c equals to 0 then, a While loop while local_c is less than 0x15(21) and prints out 0x3d('=') then increments local_c.
-after that it returns to main (Not too interesting of a function but I want to go through every thing)
+after that it returns to main.
+(Not too interesting of a function but I want to go through every thing)

 set_timer()
 ```c